open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ![button clicked gif](./ch10_files/button-click-gif.gif)

-To give you some more flexibility on programming your future apps, let us see how to reset the `n_clicks` component property of one button through another button.
+To give you more flexibility programming your future apps, let us see how to reset the `n_clicks` component property of one button through another button.
 For this, we adjust the above example by adding a second button.
 Whenever the second button is clicked, the component property `n_clicks` of the first button will be reset to 0.

 ```
 # Import packages